GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Use of Large Language Models

 LLMs are employed in two specific aspects of this work.
 First, we use LLMs as a writing aid to polish the manuscript text and refine figure captions, improving clarity and presentation quality.
 Second, our proposed framework is built upon LLM with reinforcement learning.
-No other parts of the research, including problem formulation, method design, or analysis, involved significant LLM assistance.
+No other parts of the research involved significant LLM assistance.